Skip to main content

 Does AMD work for running LLMs locally?

 Yes, with caveats.
-Ollama on Linux with ROCm works well for the RX 7800 XT.
-Windows ROCm support has improved but still requires manual steps.
-Fine-tuning (LoRA) on AMD hardware is not supported by most tools.
-For inference-only workloads on Linux, the RX 7800 XT 16GB is a genuine NVIDIA alternative.
+Ollama on Linux with ROCm works well on cards like the RX 7800 XT.
+Windows ROCm support has improved but still requires manual steps, and fine-tuning (LoRA) on AMD hardware is not supported by most tools.
+Note on pricing: the RX 7800 XT 16GB has risen to ~$832 in July 2026, so it no longer fits a sub-$500 budget β€” for that price range the RTX 4060 Ti 16GB or RTX 3060 12GB (both NVIDIA/CUDA) are the recommended picks.
 For Windows or fine-tuning, stick with NVIDIA.

 What about Intel Arc GPUs for AI?

 Intel Arc B580 12GB is the best Arc option in 2026.
 It runs Ollama on both Windows and Linux via the SYCL backend, though performance is 30–40% below NVIDIA in raw tok/s.
-The value case is strong: 12 GB VRAM at $280 with zero driver drama on modern systems.
+The value case is strong: 12 GB VRAM at ~$303 with zero driver drama on modern systems.
 The main limitation is software: vLLM, fine-tuning tools, and multimodal runtimes do not support Arc well yet.

 Can I run a 70B model on a single GPU under $500?